AndrewNguyenITVN/OS/README.md

 ## 📌 Notes
 - This practice content is for educational purposes only.
 - Students are encouraged to test all programs in a Linux environment.
+- Course do not use Giao_trinh_nguyen_ly_he_dieu_hanh.pdf, I just downloaded it on the Internet.